 At the end of the the valley, I found the cabin for overnight stays, run by the warmest gentleman.
 I was cold and tired, but it was all worth it.
 Sitting by the fire, sipping hot tea and chatting with fellow hikers while admiring the glaciers from a safe distance against the occasional flutter of snowflakes was a defining moment.
 That fleeting encounter quickly topped my list of experiences in Europe and I found it hard to leave when I eventually had to.

-Click here to find your accomodation in Swedish Lapland.
+Click here to find your accommodation in Swedish Lapland.
 Any booking you make helps support this site, but won’t cost you any extra.

 By Talek from Travels With Talek